Funded by $250,000 grant from Dakota County

 certification exam and a career as an EMT.

 Daytime and evening options

-* This course earns college credit and you must apply to Inver Hills.
-Use code DKTA2022 to waive the $20 application fee.
+* This course earns college credit at Inver Hills.
 An EMT certification is part of admission requirements to the paramedic program.
 This program has additional eligibility requirements, including a criminal background check.
 Contact us to learn more.